Last updated on November 5th, 2019 at 11:05 pm

 As I continue to move further toward my dream of publishing horror stories, I have discovered I harbor a constant need to win.

-This is a surprise to me as I have never considered myself competitive.Â I have in fact given credit for my work to other people; allowed them to take credit may be a better description.
+This is a surprise to me as I have never considered myself competitive.
+I have, in fact, given credit for my work to other people; allowed them to take credit may be a better description.

-Driving yourself to win can be a good thing but I have found an ugly side as well.Â Here are a few examples from both sides.
+Driving yourself to win can be a good thing, but I have found an ugly side as well.
+Here are three examples from both sides.

-Entering writing competitions: Okay the need to win here is good.Â If I want to keep moving forward then I need to win some recognition right?
+1. Enter writing competitions: Okay, the need to win here is a good trait.
+If I want to keep moving forward with my writing, then I need to gain some recognition, right?

-Take a class with your daughter:Â We are taking medical terminology at the Santa Rosa Junior College.
-I am taking it to assist in my job search.Â My daughter is taking it to enter the medical field as a career.
-Her reasons are purely altruistic while mine are motivated by the need for a paycheck.
+2. Take a class with a child: My daughter and I are taking a medical terminology course at the Santa Rosa Junior College.
+I am taking the class to assist in my job search for work that will sustain me financially while I write on the side.
+My daughter is taking the course to enter the medical field as a career.
+Her reasons are purely altruistic, while the need for a paycheck motivates me.

 I am in my forties going back to school for the first time since high school.
-She is my 22 year old daughter.Â If that doesn’t explain it to you then I am afraid you will never get it.
+She is my 22-year-old daughter.
+If that doesn’t explain it to you, then I am afraid you will never get it.
 However, the need to win in this case makes me feel like a horrible person.
-She is my daughter and I want her to do well.
+She is my daughter, and I want her to do well.

-I just need to do better.
+I need to do better.

-Wrestle with your husband:Â I thought I was relatively strong but then I challenged my husband to a wrestling match.
+3. Wrestle with a spouse: I thought I was relatively physically strong, but then I challenged my husband to a wrestling match.
 Ha!
-It might have been more of a challenge for him if he had been drunk and I had been armed.Â I blindly went into this thinking I had a chance to win.Â I will never win this challenge–never.
+It might have been more of a challenge for him if he had been drunk, and I had a backup wrestling team.
+I blindly went into our match thinking could win.
+I will never win this challenge–never.

-The need to win can become ugly both mentally and physically, not to mention painful.
-I think it’s important toÂ keep tryingÂ though.Â Anyone up to challenging me on that?
+The need to win can become ugly, both mentally and physically, not to mention painful.
+I think it’s important to keep trying, though.